roustam/RAG-Resume-Assistant/README.md

 A production-grade conversational AI application featuring Retrieval-Augmented Generation (RAG) capabilities, built with Gradio and Ollama.
 The application provides an intuitive chat interface with document upload functionality and real-time visualization of the AI's thinking process.

+RAG is still in development and is not implemented yet.

 ## 🌟 Features

 - **Interactive Chat Interface** - Clean, responsive Gradio-based UI